tib0/sumjo/README.md

 ### Internally

-I used models and training data sample available here https://universe.roboflow.com/elmurd0r/skyjo to train a TFLite model with Yolo https://github.com/ultralytics/yolov5.
+I used models and training data samples available here https://universe.roboflow.com/elmurd0r/skyjo to train a TFLite model with Yolo https://github.com/ultralytics/yolov5.
 I used Expo (https://expo.dev/) to power the app with code written in React Native.
-The model itself run with https://github.com/mrousavy/react-native-fast-tflite wich rely on TensorFlow Lite library and expose it to my react components.
-To handle camera I use https://github.com/mrousavy/react-native-vision-camera.
+The model itself runs with https://github.com/mrousavy/react-native-fast-tflite which relies on TensorFlow Lite library and exposes it to my react components.
+To handle camera, I use https://github.com/mrousavy/react-native-vision-camera.
 The picture is then cropped and resized using Skia https://github.com/shopify/react-native-skia.

 ## Use from sources